onera/cwipi/training/C/03_Exercise_2/exercise_2.md

 ```

-The aim is to interpolate the field of `code 2` onto the mesh of `code 1`.
+The aim is to interpolate the field of `code2` onto the mesh of `code1`.
-*What happens to the interpolation weights when the mesh of `code 1` is deformed?
+*What happens to the interpolation weights when the mesh of `code1` is deformed?
 Thus, what does that induce in your code?*

 The chosen tolerance does not change here over time, so we set it before the iteration loop.